steharr/ms4-shoop/README.md

 This project was completed for my **Code Institute Milestone 4 Project**.
 The site is built using **HTML, CSS, Bootstrap & Javascript** for the front end and **Python, Django, PostgreSQL and AWS S3** for the back end.
 It is deployed on **Heroku** at the following location: **https://ms4-shoop.herokuapp.com/**

+**Note:** I was unable to complete this project in time for the given deadline.
+Therefore this README is incomplete, sections with further work needed are marked with the phrase: *( -- SECTION INCOMPLETE --)*

 ## **UX**
 The **five planes of user experience design** developed by Jesse James Garrett was used as the conceptual framework for the development process of this site